lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 ~~~~~~~~~~~~~~~~~~~~

 Created by DFN.output_report()
 see output_output_report.pdf  and directory dfnGen_output_report

-    Creates a PDF output report for the network created by DFNGen.
+A PDF output report is written for the network.
 Plots of the fracture lengths, locations, orientations are produced for each family.
 Files are written into “output_dir/family_{id}/”.
-Information about the whole network are also created and written into “output_dir/network/”
+Information about the whole network are also created and written into “output_dir/network/” Final output report is named “jobname”_output_report.pdf

-    Final output report is named “jobname”_output_report.pdf User defined fractures (ellipses, rectangles, and polygons) are not supported at this time.
+*User defined fractures (ellipses, rectangles, and polygons) are not supported at this time.*

 .. code-block:: bash